Satyam-S-M/Portfolio/README.md

 Real-time monitoring system for solar cookers using ESP8266

 ### 3. Omni-direction Arduino Bot using Mechanum wheels
-By using Mechanum wheels, omnidirectional motion was achieved on an Arduino-controlled bot without requiring the turning of wheels.
+By using Mechanum wheels, omnidirectional motion was achieved on a bluetooth-controlled arduino bot.

 ### 4. IoT Weather Station
 Real-time monitoring system for basic weather conditions (temperature and humidity) using ESP8266